Menu

 2. Gain knowledge beyond their experience

-Pupils will learn about wide ranging events, concepts and significant people beyond their everyday experience, through stories from the past.
-They will consider lessons (good and bad) which can be drawn from these narratives to support their understanding of cause and consequence.
+Pupils learn about wide ranging events, concepts and significant people beyond their everyday experience, through stories from the past.
+They consider lessons (good and bad) which can be drawn from these narratives to support their understanding of cause and consequence.
 We intend to share powerful stories and lessons from the past with pupils, which they may not otherwise have the opportunity to hear.

 3. Understand identity

 By learning about the history of Britain, including the migration of groups of people from prehistoric times onwards, the curriculum aims to instil a sense of belonging for all pupils – helping pupils to recognise their story within the long history of this country and the global community.
 Exploring the achievements of this country and significant individuals throughout history may contribute to a sense of identity and connectedness.
-By including historical content and narratives from the communities of origin of large proportions of our school population, we intend that all pupils will feel represented and can recognise their voice in the story of Britain.
+By including historical content and narratives from the communities of origin of large proportions of our school population, we intend that all pupils feel represented and can recognise their voice in the story of Britain.

 4. Developing an enquiring and analytical mind